ThiagoBoccalon/LibraryManagement/README.md

 ### 1. About the project

 LibraryManagment API is a project developed as a personal project.
-The project aims to manage users, books and loans.
-Users can be common users (someone goes to the library to loan any book) or staff from the library.
-Common users can loan any books and they have to return them within 14 days if the user fails to return them, a penalty of £0.25 per day will applied.
-Staff user is someone responsable for register books in the library and to allow loan.
+The project aims to manage users, books, and loans.
+Users can be common users (someone who goes to the library to borrow any book) or library staff.
+Common users can borrow books, but they must return them within 14 days.
+If the user fails to return them, a penalty of £0.25 per day will be applied.
+A staff user is someone responsible for registering books in the library and allowing loans.

 ### 2. Functionalities